sen4ik/utils/README.md

 # utils

-Set of Java utility classes that I use in my projects.
+Set of Java utility classes.

 If you want to use it, you need to do two things.
 First, add jitpack repository to the pom.xml:
 ```xml
 <repositories>
   <repository>